Gain exposure to patients with thermal injury and be involved in their overall care from admission through reconstruction.

 Participate in the management of the metabolic and critical care issues encountered by severely ill patients

 Actively participate in surgical procedures: including grafting procedures and treatment of major complicated wounds

 Develop critical care techniques: including subclavian line insertion, pulmonary management, Swan-Ganz catheters and cardiac output, etc.

-Before the end of your first day, please check in with Ann Haven in 7EH-58 to arrange for your HMC photo ID badge.
-Be sure to bring a picture ID and a padlock for a locker.
+Before the end of your first day, please check in with Ann Haven in 7CT-58 to arrange for your HMC photo ID badge.
+Be sure to bring a picture ID.

 Burn Fellow, as assigned by Ann Haven

 6:00am, or as instructed by site

 The goals of the medical students and the faculty of the School of Medicine are one and the same: to get the best medical education possible while not ignoring overall health and happiness.
 Attention needs to be paid to both duty/work hours and personal time.

 Work hours rules have been developed for residents, but similar rules have not been developed for medical students.
 There are obvious differences in terms of goals, reimbursement, and responsibilities between residents and students.
 Nonetheless, some guidelines for students apply.